TL;DR

 This is the single most important concept to understand about private medical insurance in the UK.
 Standard policies are designed to cover acute conditions.

-- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include a joint injury needing surgery, appendicitis, hernias, or cataracts.
 The condition arises after you take out the policy.

 - Chronic Condition: A disease, illness, or injury that has one or more of the following characteristics: it needs long-term monitoring, has no known cure, is likely to recur, or requires ongoing management.
 Examples include diabetes, asthma, high blood pressure, and arthritis.